onsah/my-static-site-generator/content/pages/posts/pinning-nixpkgs-without-flakes.md

 ```

 ## Conlusion
 If you have come this far, thank you for giving your time.
 Nix has a very good experience overall, but also has some incredibly bad UX issues.
 With pinning nixpkgs using `npins` you can improve this one specific issue.

-Credits: This post is heavily inspired by https://jade.fyi/blog/pinning-nixos-with-npins/
+Credits: This post is heavily inspired by https://jade.fyi/blog/pinning-nixos-with-npins/.
+If you want more deep dive explanation on the same topic I would recommend it.

 [^1]: https://zero-to-nix.com/concepts/channels
 [^2]: https://nix.dev/tutorials/nix-language#lookup-path-tutorial